Prollylater/image-classification-and-generation/README.md

 ## Instructions

+To launch the application all you need to do is to execute the main.py file.
 The Application will present at first a loading screen and after that the main screen will be open and you will have to choose Classification or Generation :

 ### Classification :